-The course examines the historical origin of cities and their present place in society and culture.
-Important themes in the modern discourse on urban areas include the impact of industrialization and globalization, the significance of racial, ethnic, and economic structures, and the consequences of residential segregation and alternative physical structures of urban areas.
+Examines the historical origin of cities and their present place in society and culture.
+Important themes include the impact of industrialization and globalization, the significance of racial, ethnic, and economic structures, and the consequences of residential segregation and alternative physical structures of urban areas.
 The course includes a short fieldwork assignment that introduces student to qualitative methods for studying urban life.
-While the course focuses on urbanization within the US, comparative perspectives with other urban areas around the world are encouraged.
-Prerequisite: A 200-level or higher Social Science course.
-(3-0-3) (S) (C)